Vernon S. Shaffer: Death and legacy

-Shaffer died on May 3, 1958 and was buried at Massanutten Cemetery in Woodstock, where his wife joined him in 1973.
+Shaffer died on May 3, 1958.

-On January 19, 1959 both the Virginia Supreme Court in Harrison v.
+On January 19, 1959, both the Virginia Supreme Court in Harrison v.
 Day and a three judge federal panel declared parts of the Stanley Plan unconstitutional, and just over four years later the United States Supreme Court would declare the anti-NAACP laws unconstitutional in NAACP v.
 Button.
 Fellow Republican Wilbur O. Riley replaced Shaffer for the remainder of his term.
 However, W. Howard Ellifrits, a Republican banker who had served as elected Court Clerk of Shenandoah County (a position similar to many Byrd Democrats), won election as Shenandoah county's delegate in the next general election in 1959.